 - Compose your message first, then add recipients.
 Brilliant!
 Been there done that.
 Who hasn’t sent the unfinished email and then scrambled to recall or attempted to finish the unfinished product?
 If the recipient field isn’t populated, then your message won’t be sent.

 - When writing mass emails utilize BCC.
-As much as I enjoy seeing the new intern’s color drain from his face because he just made a snide remark to an HR email blast and accidently hit “reply all”, I agree this is probably is the safer way to go.
+As much as I enjoy seeing the new intern’s color drain from his face because he just made a snide remark to an HR email blast and accidentally hit “reply all”, I agree this is probably is the safer way to go.

 - Avoid humor and irony.
 I struggle with this, because I am sarcastic at heart.
 But if they can’t see my face or they don’t know me, I can see where words can be taken the wrong way.
 And there’s nothing worse or unprofessional than adding LOL! or emojis in a business email to try to get your humor across.